Ken Burton: Education

 Burton continued professional studies, undertaking an intensive Trinity College accredited professional course in voice education, studying voice technique, anatomy and care under Janice Chapman, professors Graham Welch, Colin Durrant, Thom Hans and Jacob Lieberman.

 Personal life

-Burton is a Christian, of the Seventh-Day Adventist faith.
-He is married to Yasmina Solé, who was born in Barcelona and grew up in Valencia, Spain.
-They married in Spain in 2004, and their son Kenán was born in March 2007.
+Burton is a Christian, of the Seventh-Day Adventist Church, and is father to one son: Kenán was born in March 2007.
 Burton is the youngest of 10 children; his oldest siblings were born in Jamaica, the eldest two living there.
-He is brother of Professor Dr. Keith Augustus Burton, an author and university professor at Oakwood Adventist University in Alabama.
+He is the brother of Professor Dr. Keith Augustus Burton, an author and former university professor at Oakwood Adventist University in Alabama, currently a professor at Advent Health Inc, in Florida.
 Dr Burton was a theology student at the university at the same time as members of Take Six.
 Burton's sister Vanessa resides in San Antonio, and is a recipient of the Texas Teacher of the Year Award.

 BBC Songs Of Praise

 Burton works regularly with Songs Of Praise, one of the longest running music programmes on the United Kingdom's premier national television channel, BBC1.